amimulyap/data-collection-web-scraping/README.md

 web_scraping_lab.ipynb — Notebook containing the scraping code and results

-scraped_data.csv — The extracted data saved as a CSV file (if required/generated)
+popular-languages.csv — The extracted data saved as a CSV file (if required/generated)

 <br>